 Can I raise my IQ?

 If the IQ score obtained from a test is concerned, then there are ways to study the test questions and memorize the answers if you know what test will be administered to you.
-However, this will only reflect your ability to take the test and your general mental abilities.
+However, this will only reflect your ability to take the test and not your general mental abilities.
 In this sense it is possible to raise your IQ, but why would you do that?
 You can cheat a IQ test or an IQ calculator, but not yourself or people you interact with.

-If raising actual intelligence is concerned, then we do not really know how to that.
+If raising actual intelligence is concerned, then we do not really know how to do that.
 There is research that tells us that malnourishment, maltreatment, neglect, etc. during childhood and adolecence can result in lower intelligence, however there is no known way to improve the general intelligence of a person, despite attempts to identify mental tasks, dietary regimes, lifestyle changes etc. that can result in improvement in mental abilities.